-Students are asked to answer two from four questions in one hour.
+Students are asked to answer two questions in one hour.

 The rationale for using a written exam is that this is an appropriate assessment instrument to assess the syllabus taught for the CSTM course.
 This is also in keeping with standard assessment approaches used within UK and international educational institutions.